Physiological Role

 Relations of Anemia With the All-Cause Mortality and Cardiovascular Mortality in General Population: A Meta-Analysis Meta-analysis confirming that low hemoglobin values are associated with a 41% increase in all-cause mortality and 33% increase in cardiovascular mortality in the general population. | ||||

-| Murata S. et al. | 2024 | Cohort Study | Geroscience | View on PubMed |
+| Zakai NA et al. | 2005 | Cohort Study | Archives of Internal Medicine | View on PubMed |

 | Ren J. et al. | 2021 | Cohort Study | Frontiers in Public Health | View on PubMed |

 Is Hemoglobin Concentration a Linear Predictor of Mortality in Older Adults From Chinese Longevity Regions?
-Study in Chinese longevity regions demonstrating a nonlinear relationship between hemoglobin and mortality in older adults, with increased risk at both extremes. | ||||
+Study in Chinese longevity regions showing a linear, inverse relationship between hemoglobin and mortality in older adults: risk rises as hemoglobin falls.
+Its sample is limited to 1,785 people with a mean age of 86.7 years.
+This linear result differs from the U shape observed in larger cohorts. | ||||

 | Loganathan V. et al. | 2023 | Meta-analysis | Clinical Nutrition ESPEN | View on PubMed |

-Treatment efficacy of vitamin C or ascorbate given as co-intervention with iron for anemia - A systematic review and meta-analysis of experimental studies Meta-analysis evaluating the efficacy of vitamin C as co-intervention with iron, showing improved iron absorption and hemoglobin levels. | ||||
+Treatment efficacy of vitamin C or ascorbate given as co-intervention with iron for anemia - A systematic review and meta-analysis of experimental studies Meta-analysis evaluating the efficacy of vitamin C as co-intervention with iron: across seven trials and 905 participants, hemoglobin did not differ from iron alone. | ||||

-| Wu C-Y. et al. | 2016 | Cohort Study | Journal of the American Geriatrics Society | View on PubMed |
+| Wu CY et al. | 2016 | Cohort Study | Journal of the American Geriatrics Society | View on PubMed |

 What Constitutes Normal Hemoglobin Concentrations in Community-Dwelling Older Adults?
-Cohort study identifying optimal hemoglobin ranges in older adults: 15.0-15.9 g/dL in men and 13.0-13.9 g/dL in women for the lowest mortality risk. | ||||
+Cohort study of 77,532 Taipei residents aged 65 and over.
+It places the lowest mortality risk between 15.0 and 15.9 g/dL in men and between 13.0 and 13.9 g/dL in women. | ||||